Nizarassad/Face-mask-detection/README.md

 ## Discussion

-The CNN+HOG model achieved the highest accuracy of 85.15%.
-This model combined the strengths of a deep Convolutional Neural Network (CNN) and the Histogram of Oriented Gradients (HOG) features.
-However, it had a much larger model size and longer inference time compared to the other models, which may be a limiting factor given that inference speed is very important.

-The MLP+LBP model provided a good balance between accuracy, speed, and model size, making it a suitable choice for real-time applications where speed and model size are primary concerns.
-This model used a simple Multi-Layer Perceptron (MLP) architecture with Local Binary Patterns (LBP) features, which are computationally efficient and invariant to lighting changes.

-The SVM+HOG and MLP+HOG models achieved comparable accuracy scores, but the MLP+HOG model had the advantage of higher precision and lower inference time.
-The SVM+HOG model used a Support Vector Machine (SVM) with HOG features, which is a popular combination for object detection tasks.
-However, it had a longer inference time compared to the MLP-based models.

 Overall, the CNN+HOG model delivered the best performance in terms of accuracy, making it the best choice for the face mask detection system.
 However, the MLP+LBP model can be more recommended as speed and model size are important.

 ## References